Chatham-Kent Secondary School

-Chatham-Kent Secondary School is located in Chatham-Kent, Ontario, Canada.
-With a student population of about 1200, it is the largest public secondary school in Chatham-Kent operating at 85% capacity.
-The school is currently undergoing multi-million dollar renovations.
+Chatham Kent Secondary School is located in Chatham-Kent, Ontario, Canada.
+With a student population of about 1250, it is the largest public secondary school in Chatham-Kent operating at 90% capacity.
+The school recently underwent multi-million dollar renovations.
 The student population is projected to increase with further school consolidations, and the potential closure of John McGregor Secondary School.